Avista Corporation research snapshot

 LevelValueWhy it matters

-Major support$37 to $38This zone held during the March 2026 selloff and represents a key longer-trend reference.
+Major support$37 to $38This zone held during earlier 2026 consolidation and represents a key longer-trend reference near the March low.

-Moving averages50-day data not displayed on Yahoo Finance summaryAVA is above its March 2026 low but moving-average data should be checked on a live chart for current levels.
+Moving averages50-day data not displayed on Yahoo Finance summaryAVA is below the recent July highs, and moving-average data should be checked on a live chart for current levels.

-VolatilityBeta near 0.24AVA has very low market beta, but the stock can still move on rate case outcomes, hydro conditions, and utility sector sentiment.
+VolatilityBeta near 0.24AVA has very low market beta, but the stock can still move on rate case outcomes, wildfire recovery, and utility sector sentiment.

 AVA AI trading strategy